-The main challenges in the energy market in Portugal refer to the completion of the liberalisation of the electricity and natural gas industries.
-Although market efficiency is expected to increase and competition among the players should benefit end-users, the full effects of liberalisation are not yet certain.
+The main challenges in the energy market in Portugal relate to the completion of the liberalisation of the electricity and natural gas industries.
+Although market efficiency is expected to increase and competition within the market should benefit end-users, the full effects of liberalisation are not yet certain.